apache/spark/docs/running-on-kubernetes.md

 Note that `{{APP_ID}}` is the built-in variable that will be substituted with Spark job ID automatically.
 With the above configuration, the job will be scheduled by YuniKorn scheduler instead of the default Kubernetes scheduler.

-##### Work with YuniKorn queues

-Apache YuniKorn supports 2 types of resource queues:

-- Static
-- Dynamic

-The static queues are predefined in YuniKorn configmap, and the dynamic queues are automatically created by the scheduler based on [placement rules](https://yunikorn.apache.org/docs/user_guide/placement_rules).
-Spark supports to run with both queue setup.
-Refer to this [resource quota management](https://yunikorn.apache.org/docs/user_guide/resource_quota_management) for more information about how to run Spark with different queue setup.

 ##### Limitations

-- Apache YuniKorn currently only supports x86 Linux, running Spark on ARM64 with Apache YuniKorn is not supported at present.
+- Apache YuniKorn currently only supports x86 Linux, running Spark on ARM64 (or other platform) with Apache YuniKorn is not supported at present.

 ### Stage Level Scheduling Overview